concat-fuse/concat-fuse/README.md

 Compilation
 -----------

-Compiling is done with `waf`:
+Compiling is done with `cmake`:

-    ./waf configure
+    cmake .
-    ./waf
+    make

 To switch on test case building and extra warning flags use:

-    ./waf configure --developer --build-tests
+    cmake .. -DBUILD_TESTS=1 -DDEVELOPER=1

 Installation
 ------------

-    ./waf install
+    make install

-The install location can be configured with the `PREFIX` and `DESTDIR`:
+The install location can be configured with `PREFIX` and `DESTDIR`:

-    ./waf configure --prefix=PREFIX
+    cmake .. -DCMAKE_INSTALL_PREFIX:PATH=/your/prefix/here
-    ./waf install --destdir=DESTDIR
+    make install DESTDIR="/some/absolute/path"

 Usage